 With a view to continuously improving the ecological footprint of glass production, there are other projects planned related to the greenhouse.
 These include rainwater collection and supply (potential of up to 33,000 m³ rain water from 70,000 sq.m roof) and supplying gaseous CO2.
 In addition, heat recovery from the annealing lehr is planned for the future.

 The Fleurus automotive glass plant (Belgium) installed in 2013 a gas-fired cogeneration unit which produces two types of energy: electricity and heat.
 This system has energy efficiency of more than 90%.

-The gas consumed by the co-generator is dedicated to 36% for electricity production, 32% for warming water, 18% for heating oil at 220°C, 2% for hot air production, and 2% for pre-heating de-ionised water.
+The gas consumed by the co-generator is used 36% for electricity production, 32% for heating water, 18% for heating oil at 220°C, 2% for hot air production, and 2% for pre-heating de-ionised water.

-Each of those “by-streams” is valorized on the plant itself.
+Each of these “by-streams” is utilised in the plant itself.
 For example, electricity is used for mechanical power and lighting, hot water goes to the washing machines, and heat oil is used within various processes such as the autoclave, the PVB stretching, the back furnace, etc.

 More and more plants installing photovoltaic panels

 AGC Glass Europe is committed to in-plant electricity generation through the installation of photovoltaic (PV) panels.

-The first photovoltaic panels were installed at Osterweddingen plant (Germany) and Cuneo plant (Italy) in 2009 and 2010.
-From then, other photovoltaic projects have been introduced at many other sites.
+The first photovoltaic panels were installed at the Osterweddingen plant (Germany) and Cuneo plant (Italy) in 2009 and 2010.
+Since then, other photovoltaic projects have been introduced at many other sites.
 In 2018, AGC Glass Europe boosted its capacity by 1,200 kWp (an increase of 16%) by installing two additional large-scale PV panels at the Lodelinsart plant and Technovation Center.
-The total output of those photovoltaic installations reached 6,544 MWh in 2016.
+The total output of these photovoltaic installations reached 8,875 MWh in 2017.